mhahsler/arules/docs/measures.md

 **Reference:** @arules:Tan:2004

 A null-invariant measure
-for dependence using the Jaccard similarity between the two sets of transactions that contain the items in $X$ and $Y$, respectively.
+for dependence using the [Jaccard similarity index](https://en.wikipedia.org/wiki/Jaccard_index) between the two sets of transactions that contain the items in $X$ and $Y$, respectively.
 Defined as